1A. Quick-start

 ――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――

-Remember that S/N ratio is NOT the same as significance (Mawet et al. 2014).
-Let’s convert the measured S/N ratio (Students statistics) into a Gaussian “sigma” with equivalent false alarm probability.
+Let’s convert the measured S/N ratio (Students statistics) into the equivalent Gaussian “sigma” in terms of false alarm probability.
 This first involves calculating the radial separation of the candidate, for which we use the frame_center and dist convenience routines to infer the pixel coordinates of the center, and the radial separation of the point source, respectively:

 from vip_hci.var import frame_center, dist # var is a subpackage containing various utility routines